 Buddhist monasteries had become rich and were tax exempt.
 Many people entered the Buddhist community to escape military service and tax duty.
 The increase in the number of temples, priests and nuns put even more financial pressure on the state (added to the wars, internal battles and politics).
 With the rise of the Neo-Confucian's who wrote manifests against the foreign religion (including Buddhism), believing its egalitarian philosophies destroyed the social system of duty and rights of the upper and lower classes.
 He had reasoning and an amount of popular support for his next reform.

-In 845 CE the "Great Anti-Buddhist Persecution/Reform" was launched.
+The "Great Anti-Buddhist Persecution/Reform" was launched by the Emperor.
 His reasoning was that to reduce foreign influence he needed funds for his army (which than would enforce tax law), which would be raised by stripping all Buddhist clergy of all possessions, temples, literature, properties and such.

 Shaolin were either forced into into lay life or into hiding.
 During this time, followers of Christianity, Islam, Judaism and other non Taoist beliefs were persecuted as well.
 The persecution lasted for twenty months when Emperor Wuzong died and was succeeded by Emperor Xuanzong.
 On his ascension he and put forth a policy of tolerance in 846.
 For a few year it seemed that this had restored the Tang, yet.